How To Remove Wrinkles In Photoshop

 Step 1: Add A New Blank Layer

-Let's begin by adding a new blank layer above our Background layer so we can keep our retouching work and the original image (which is sitting on the Background layer) separate from each other.
-Hold down your Alt (Win) / Option (Mac) key and click on the New Layer icon at the bottom of the Layers panel:
+Let's begin by adding a new blank layer above the Background layer.
+That way, we can do our retouching work on this new layer and keep it separate from the original image.
+To add the new layer, press and hold your Alt (Win) / Option (Mac) key on your keyboard and click the New Layer icon at the bottom of the Layers panel:

-Click OK when you’re done to exit out of the dialog box, and if we look again at our Layers panel, we see that we now have a new blank layer named “wrinkles” above the Background layer.
-The layer is highlighted in blue, which means it's selected, so anything we do next will be done to the “wrinkles” layer, not the Background layer below it:
+If we look again in our Layers panel, we see that we now have a new blank layer named "Reduce Wrinkles" above the image.
+The layer is highlighted in blue, which means it's now the currently active layer, and that means that anything we do next will be done to this layer, not the Background layer below it:

 Step 2: Select The Healing Brush